Skip to main content

 Verification

-#This guide is based on official USCIS instructions for Form I-929 and is updated with changes in form editions or filing rules.
-Always check the official USCIS website for current requirements.
+This guide is based on official USCIS instructions for Form I-929 and is updated when form editions or filing rules change.
+Always check the official USCIS website to verify current requirements.

 FAQs